jumpcutking/threads/README.md

 //add a thread
 thread.add("test.thread","./thread.js", {
     onSend: function(data) {
-        //Anytime data is sent to a child; we can access the data here.
+        //Anytime data is sent to a child, we can access the data here.
         // console.log("Sent data to thread", data);
     },
     onData: function(data) {
-        //Anytime data is received from a child; we can access the data here.
+        //Anytime data is received from a child, we can access the data here.
         // console.log("Got data from thread", data);
     },
     onExit: function(code) {